flatpickles/flatpickles.com/README.md

 ## To do
 * Cleanup Writing index with eager glob import (rename some stuff too)
-* Notes and Such
-    * Redirect /note to /notes (unless slugged)
-    * Display only part of long notes?
-    * "Back to Notes and Such" link at the bottom of exclusive note
 * Smooth gradients in:
     * MediaOverlay
     * HighlightCard
 * About page content
+* Error pages (same one for everything?)
-* Slug page for text
+* Slug page for text & notes
     * Hide header when scrolling down (maybe within HomeLinkOverlay)
 * Slug page for media
     * Hide header & footer between taps & mouse movement